MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: Proposed Method

-For an extended period, there has been a lack of publicly available datasets for directly evaluating dynamic and static feature points classification methods.
-Currently, all methods are assessed indirectly through SLAM metrics, which can lead to inaccuracies and instability as it overlooks the randomness inherent in the SLAM system.
-For bridging this gap, we build a publicly available datasets which contains over 50,000 dynamic and static feature points from sequences 00 and 01 of KITTI tracking datasets.
+At present, all methods for classifying dynamic and static feature points are evaluated indirectly through SLAM metrics like absolute translation error (ATE), relative translation error (RTE) and relative rotation error (RRE), primarily due to the absence of a dedicated classification dataset.
+This reliance on indirect assessment may result in inaccuracies and instability, as it fails to account for the inherent randomness present in SLAM systems.
+By establishing a comprehensive classification dataset, it becomes possible to evaluate dynamic and static feature point classification methods directly, thereby enhancing the reliability of experimental results.
+For bridging this gap, we build a publicly available datasets which contains over 50,000 dynamic and static feature points from sequences 00 and 01 of KITTI Odometry datasets.
+All those feature points manually labeled, and the ratio of dynamic and static feature points in collected dataset is 1:1.
 Each feature points is saved as following format, $u_1$, $v_1$, $z_1$, $id_1$, $u_2$, $v_2$, $id_2$, $class$, $e_I$, $e_{Re}$, $e_D$.
 The ($u_1$, $v_1$), ($u_2$, $v_2$) stands for coordinates of feature point $x_1$ and $x_2$ in image frame respectively.
-And $z1$ means the depth of $x_1$, which is computed through the same way as in ORB-SLAM2.
+And $z_1$ means the depth of $x_1$, which is computed through the same way as in ORB-SLAM2.
 The $id_1$ and $id_2$ represent whether the image frames belong to $x_1$ or $x_2$.
 The $class$ is binary, either $dynamic$ or $static$.
-The most important properties are $e_I$, $e{Re}$ and $e_D$, and they represent image intensity error, re-projection error and epipolar error respectively.
+The most important properties are $e_I$, $e_{Re}$ and $e_D$, and they represent image intensity error, re-projection error and epipolar error respectively.
 We use ground truth pose of each frame to generated them.
-Details of how they are computed is represented in formulas (\ref{eq:error1}), (\ref{eq:error2}) and (\ref{eq:error3}).
+Details of how they are computed is represented in Eq. (\ref{eq:error1}), (\ref{eq:error2}) and (\ref{eq:error3}).

+A proper dataset split is crucial for training supervised machine learning models.
+We shuffle the dataset of over 50,000 feature points at first, then allocate 70\% as training set, 20\% as testing set, and 10\% as validation set.
+Besides, We maintain a 1:1 ratio of static to dynamic feature points in all sets to address data imbalance.